 In this two week course you will develop the skills learned in Basic Hair.
 You will learn more technically challenging styles such as red carpet hair, bohemian fashion looks, braids, candy floss styles, coloured extensions, hairpieces plus many more advanced techniques.
 For students who wish to pursue hair work, these classes are invaluable.

-This module is part of the 16 week course only and during these two weeks you will learn the basic principles and techniques of hair cutting, from long layers to short hair cuts.
+During this week you will learn the basic principles and techniques of hair cutting on men.
 You will start on dolly heads and move onto working on real people!
-This course covers scissor over comb techniques, clippering, blowdrying, cross checking, texturizing, blending, fashion blowdrying and styling.
+This course covers scissor over comb techniques, clippering, cross checking, soldier cut, texturizing, fading and styling.
 Men’s barbering and clipper cuts, beard trimming and much more.
-Men’s barbering and clipper cuts, beard trimming, and much more – these skills are invaluable for any make-up artist pursuing a career in TV and film, as you will often be presented with a male actor to groom, and basic barbering skills are essential.
+These skills are invaluable for any make-up artist pursuing a career in TV and film, as you will often be presented with a male actor to groom, and basic barbering skills are essential.

 Where you will learn it

 The light and airy classrooms of Delamar Academy are located within the world-famous Ealing Studios in West London.

 In our spacious classrooms, you will have your own personal workstation – including professional lighting and equipment.
 A large prosthetics workshop is based on site at Ealing Studios.
 Ealing Studios is home to a number of other companies that form a real media community, with visual effects, production, editing, outside broadcast, and record companies all represented.
 There is also a Film School, which offers a first step in studio experience for our own students when they work on graduate films.

 There are two requirements for entry to this course:

 - You must be at least 18 years old;